 Private Load Balancer

 A Load Balancer is defined as private when you choose the “private” accessibility option during Load Balancer creation.
-A Private Load Balancer has the following characteristics:
+A Private Load Balancer has no public IP address, and only listens to requests or connections sent through the Private Network(s) to which it is attached.
+Read more about private Load Balancers and their characteristics and limitations in our dedicated documentation.

 Protocol